 A low score could make it difficult to get approved for a loan or find a favorable rate, but that doesn’t mean you’re out of options.
 If you have damaged credit, consider working with a lender willing to help low-credit borrowers.
 You can also apply for a loan with a co-signer.

 When you’re ready to apply for a car loan, you’ll want to be sure you’re getting the best loan terms.
 As you research options, consider looking at:

 Compare car loans from a few different lenders, including the bank or credit union where you currently have an account.
-You may get a preferred rate here, especially if you’re willing to sign up for automatic loan payments from your account.
+You may get a preferred rate here, especially if you have an active checking account.